matteobortolazzo/its-devops-resources/README.md

 ### 2025
 - [JParser](./projects/2025/jparser): A Node.js library for parsing and manipulating JSON data with advanced features.
 - [PokeBattle](./projects/2025/pokebattle): API and UI in docker with example GitHub actions workflows and ML.NET examples.
+- [WalkGame](./projects/2025/walk-game): A Pytorch-based 2D game where an agent learns to navigate and environment using Supervised Learning, Reinforcement Learning, and NeuroEvolution.

 ### 2024